 1. Money Flows and Accounts Receivable/Payable

 Cash flows are the sum of money going in and out of your business’s accounts.
-Your accounting software should have a cash flow statement function that will generate a report of your total cash inflows and outflows.
+Your accounting software like this should have a cash flow statement function that will generate a report of your total cash inflows and outflows.
 You should also track the daily value of each customer payment, whether it was paid via check or debit card.

 2. Balance Sheet